28,99 €

 Autorenporträt

-Joe Boyd is a record producer and writer known for his memoir, White Bicycles: Making Music in the 1960s.
-Artists he has produced include Nick Drake, Pink Floyd, REM, Taj Mahal, Fairport Convention, Richard & Linda Thompson, Kate & Anna McGarrigle, Toots and the Maytals, Sandy Denny, 10,000 Maniacs, and many others across a nearly sixty-year career.
-After graduating from Harvard in 1964, Boyd tour-managed Muddy Waters, Sister Rosetta Tharpe, Sonny Rollins, Stan Getz and Astrud Gilberto, and then served as production manager for the historic 1965 Newport Folk and Jazz Festivals.
-He moved to London to open the UK office of Elektra Records and started the famous UFO Club, original home to Pink Floyd and Soft Machine and center of London's psychedelic revolution.
-His production company, Witchseason, set the course for folk and folk-rock music in Britain.
-Boyd moved to Los Angeles in 1971 to work for Warner Brothers Films, supervising scores for Deliverance and A Clockwork Orange, and co-creating the documentary Jimi Hendrix.
-In 1979 he launched Hannibal Records, which led the way for bringing global artists to western audiences, including Cuban, Malian, Brazilian, Bulgarian, Hungarian, and Spanish artists.
-A gifted raconteur, he appears frequently on the BBC and other radio outlets.
-His music podcast, Joe Boyd's A-Z has received over a quarter of a million visits.
+Joe Boyd is a record producer and writer, known for his acclaimed memoir, White Bicycles.
+Artists he has produced include Nick Drake, R.E.M., Toots and the Maytals, Richard Thompson, Pink Floyd, Kate and Anna McGarrigle, and ¡Cubanismo! among many others over the course of a nearly sixty-year career.
+After graduating from Harvard in 1964, he tour-managed Muddy Waters, Sister Rosetta Tharpe, Sonny Rollins, Stan Getz and Astrud Gilberto, and others before serving as production manager for the historic 1965 Newport Folk and Jazz Festivals.
+He then moved to London to open Elektra Records' office and started the famous UFO club, which became the center of London's psychedelic revolution.
+In 1979 he launched his own label, Hannibal Records, which was at the forefront of bringing global artists to western audiences.
+As a film producer, his credits include Amazing Grace, Scandal, and Jimi Hendrix.
+A gifted raconteur, he appears frequently on radio, podcasts and documentaries.